 Some individuals may develop hardening (calcification) of certain areas of the central nervous system such as the falx cerebri, which is the structure that divides the two hemispheres (cerebrum) of the brain.
 The falx cerebri consists of the dura mater, which is the outermost layer of the three membranes covering the brain.
 Other areas of the central nervous system may be affected as well.
 Abnormal calcification of structures within the central nervous system affects approximately 90% of affected individuals by the age of 20.
 This clinical finding is usually not associated with any symptoms.

 Affected individuals may develop multiple distinctive small pits on the palms of the hands and the soles of the feet (palmar-plantar pits).
 These pits are usually only 1-2 millimeters in size.
 They can be seen much more clearly after soaking the hands or feet in warm water for approximately 10 minutes.
 Affected individuals may also develop skin tags, which are common, soft small growths that hang off the skin.
 Individuals with NBCCS tend to develop more skin tags than would normally be seen.
 These growths are benign and painless, although they can be irritated by friction (e.g. clothes rubbing against them).
-Small, bumps (epidermal cysts) are also common findings, usually found on the limbs and trunks.
+Small, bumps (epidermal cysts) are also common findings, usually found on the limbs and trunk.

 A variety of skeletal abnormalities may be associated with NBCCS including fused, splayed or missing ribs, abnormal curvature of the spine (scoliosis), extra fingers or toes (polydactyly), webbing of the fingers or toes (syndactyly), and Sprengel deformity, a condition characterized by elevation and/or underdevelopment of the shoulder blade (scapula), limited movement of the arm on the affected side, and the development of a lump at the base of the neck due to elevation of the shoulder blade.
 Affected individuals may exhibit a sunken chest (pectus carinatum) or a chest that protrudes outward (pectus excavatum).
-In some cases, individuals may have spina bifida, a condition characterized by a malformation of the spinal column in which incomplete closure of certain vertebrae leaves a portion of the spinal cord exposed.
+Some individuals may have spina bifida, a condition characterized by a malformation of the spinal column in which incomplete closure of certain vertebrae leaves a portion of the spinal cord exposed.
 Individuals with NBCSS generally have a mild form of spinal bifida, which may not be associated with symptoms, but can be associated with hydrocephalus in rare cases.
 Hydrocephalus is a condition in which accumulation of excess cerebrospinal fluid in the skull causes pressure on the brain.

-Approximately 5% of affected individuals develop a medulloblastoma, the most common type of malignant brain tumor in children.
+Approximately 1% to 5% of affected individuals develop a medulloblastoma, the most common type of malignant brain tumor in children.
 Medulloblastomas occur in the cerebellum, the part of the brain located at the base of the skull just above the brainstem.
 The cerebellum is involved in many functions including coordination of voluntary movements and regulating balance and posture.
 Symptoms associated with a medulloblastoma can include headaches in the morning that improve as the day goes on, recurrent vomiting and difficulty walking and with balance.
 Medulloblastomas can spread to affect other areas of the central nervous system.
 Medulloblastomas associated with NBCCS tend to occur around the age of 2, younger than in children without NBCCS (isolated medulloblastoma).
 In addition, when associated with NBCCS, this tumor is generally less aggressive than the isolated form.
-In most cases, the desmoplastic subtype of medulloblastoma develops.
+In most patients, the desmoplastic subtype of medulloblastoma develops.
 Medulloblastomas in NBCCS are more common in males than females by a ratio of approximately 3:1.
 (For more information on this disorder, choose “medulloblastoma” as your search term in the Rare Disease Database.)